 There are two main ways to calculate VaR:

-In this post, we'll focus on using method (2) (variance-covariance).
-In short, the variance-covariance method looks at historical price movements (standard deviation, mean price) of a given equity or portfolio of equities over a specified lookback period, and then uses probability theory to calculate the maximum loss within your specified confidence interval.
-You can read more detail here, but we'll calculate it step by step below using Python.
+In this post, we'll focus on using the second method, variance-covariance.
+In short, the variance-covariance method looks at historical price movements (standard deviation, mean price) of a given equity or portfolio of equities over a specified lookback period.
+It then uses probability theory to calculate the maximum loss within your specified confidence interval.
+You can read more details here, but we'll calculate it step by step below using Python.

 Before we get started, note that the standard VaR calculation assumes the following: